 Create or Recreate a Catalog

-When you open a Windows image (.wim) file in Windows System Image Manager (Windows SIM), a catalog (.clg) file is automatically created.
-If a catalog file already exists, Windows SIM recreates the catalog based on the contents of the Windows image that you select.
-When a catalog is created, it queries the Windows image for a listing of all of the settings in that image.
+When you open a Windows® image (.wim) file in Windows System Image Manager (Windows SIM), a catalog (.clg) file is automatically created.
+If a catalog file already exists, Windows SIM re-creates the catalog file based on the contents of the Windows image that you select.
+When a catalog file is created, it queries the Windows image for a listing of all of the settings in that image.

-A "catalog" is a binary file that lists all the settings in a Windows image (.wim) file.
+A catalog file is a binary file that lists all the settings in a Windows image (.wim) file.
 Catalogs are smaller and more portable than Windows image files.
-For example, catalogs are typically less than 5 MB, while Windows image files can be 1.5 GB or more.
-Due to their smaller size, catalogs can be easily copied to removable media, shared to a network folder, or sent as attachments in e-mail.
+For example, catalogs are typically less than 1 MB, while Windows image files can be several GBs in size or more.
+Due to their smaller size, catalog files can be easily copied to removable media, shared to a network folder, or sent as attachments in e-mail.
 Catalog files can also be opened by users who are not administrators.
-More than one user can open a catalog at a time.
+More than one user can open a catalog file at a time.

-The Windows retail DVD includes pre-generated catalog files for each Windows image inside install.wim.
-These catalog files are in the Sources directory of the retail DVD and can be used to create an answer file for a Windows image in the default install.wim file.
-However, if you intend to create a catalog for a custom Windows image, you should use Image Manager to recreate the catalog for that custom Windows image.
+The Windows retail DVD includes pre-generated catalog files for each Windows image inside Install.wim.
+These catalog files are in the Sources directory of the retail DVD and can be used to create an answer file for a Windows image in the default Install.wim file.
+However, if you intend to create a catalog file for a custom Windows image, you should use Windows SIM to re-create the catalog file for that custom Windows image.

 The Open a Windows Image dialog box opens.

-- Click to select an image type (for example, Windows Vista Ultimate), and then click OK.
+Click to select an image type (for example, Windows® 7 Ultimate), and then click OK.